aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/rtfsaveoptions/_index.md

 **Returns:**
 int - A value determining how ink (InkML) objects are rendered.
 The returned value is one of [ImlRenderingMode](../../com.aspose.words/imlrenderingmode) constants.
-### getMemoryOptimization() {#getMemoryOptimization--}
+### getMemoryOptimization() {#getMemoryOptimization}
 ```
 public boolean getMemoryOptimization()
 ```

 Gets value determining if memory optimization should be performed before saving the document.
-Default value for this property is **false**.
+Default value for this property is  false .
 Setting this option to  true  can significantly decrease memory consumption while saving large documents at the cost of slower saving time.

 **Returns:**
 boolean - Value determining if memory optimization should be performed before saving the document.
-### getPrettyFormat() {#getPrettyFormat--}
+### getPrettyFormat() {#getPrettyFormat}
 ```
 public boolean getPrettyFormat()
 ```

 When  true , pretty formats output where applicable.
-Default value is **false**.
+Default value is  false .

-Set to **true** to make HTML, MHTML, EPUB, WordML, RTF, DOCX and ODT output human readable.
+Set to  true  to make HTML, MHTML, EPUB, WordML, RTF, DOCX and ODT output human readable.
 Useful for testing or debugging.

 **Returns:**
 boolean - The corresponding  boolean  value.
-### getProgressCallback() {#getProgressCallback--}
+### getProgressCallback() {#getProgressCallback}
 ```
 public IDocumentSavingCallback getProgressCallback()
 ```